monkeybird/autimaat/README.md

 ## Openweathermap

-The Openweathermap module provides bondings for some APIs at http://openweathermap.org/api
+The Openweathermap module provides bindings for some APIs at http://openweathermap.org/api

 This service requires the registration of a free account in order to get a